DJMax2007/DJMax2007/README.md

 ## 🚀 About Me

-I'm a student with a passion for coding.
+I'm a sophomore with a passion for coding.
 I enjoy working on projects that combine creativity, logic, and impact to create meaningful experiences.
 <!--
 - 🔭 Currently working on: N/A
 -->